Sara Misquez: Mescalero presidency

 Misquez was first appointed president of the Mescalero Apache in May 1999, following the death of the longtime leader of the tribe for 43 years, Wendell Chino on November 4, 1998, and the May 1999 ouster of Paul Ortega by the Mescalero Tribal Council after he served six months as president.
 Misquez, who was a longtime aide of Wendell Chino, went on to win the tribe's presidential election in August 1999.

 Misquez was defeated for re-election in the 2001 election for president by Mark Chino, who is the son of former president Wendell Chino.
 However, the results of the election were thrown out by the Mascalero tribal council just two weeks later because of a controversy involving the voting machines.

 Misquez won the new special presidential election, which was held in January 2002.
 She was defeated again by Mark Chino in the tribe's next presidential election in November 2003.

 Misquez defeated Chino in the tribe's 2007 primary election when she received the most votes, followed by Carleton Naiche-Palmer.
 However, Naiche-Palmer went on to win the 2007 general election to become president of the Mescalero Apache.

-Before she became president, Misquez also served as the tribe's administrator, council member and tribal secretary.
+Before Misquez became president, she also served as the tribe's administrator, council member and tribal secretary.